How to take care of your eyes while in self-quarantine

 The special lenses filter out high-energy visible (HEV) light — a light emitted from practically every digital screen.
 The lenses of blue-light-blocking glasses are sometimes tinted a slight shade of yellow, which neutralizes blue light and limits the irritation and potential harm caused to your eyes.

-These days, many modern phones and computers offer a setting that warms the display, further assisting you in catching some extra Z’s.
+These days, many modern phones and computers offer a setting that warms the display, which reduces blue light emitted by the screen.

 What coronavirus has to do with our eyes